CSpanias/mollysec/content/posts/password-audits-part-2.md

 # Filtering NTDS

-At this point, we want to only keep data that represents actual risk within the domain.
-Therefore, we will try removing anything that be considered as noise.
+At this point, we want to keep only data that represents actual risk within the domain and remove anything that introduces noise.

 As a Proof of Concept (PoC), I will use an expanded version of the NTDS from Hack The Box's [Puppy](https://www.hackthebox.com/machines/puppy) machine.
 The original one did not contain any LM hashes and I also needed to add some testing-related accounts (you will understand why a bit later) so I had to add those.